Skip to Content

 Finding Water In The Desert

-How do animals find water in a hot, dry environment?
-Most deserts do not have rivers or lakes, and those that do are only available during the short rainy seasons.
-So, how does an animal find water when there is none on the surface?
+Most deserts do not have rivers or lakes, and those that do are only available during the short rainy season.

 Many animals acquire water from their diet.
 The American badger has a varied diet of small mammals, lizards, birds, and eggs.
 All of these are vital sources of water as well as nutrition.
 They dig dens along desert river beds where the soil is soft, and the badger will stay underground during the hottest parts of the day.

-Carnivores have access to plenty of water sources from their prey, but what about herbivores?
-Surprisingly, most desert plant life has high water content.
-They use their long root systems to absorb water far below the surface.
-Fruits, seeds, and leaves from vegetation can provide ample water for the many herbivorous mammals, reptiles, and amphibians found in North America’s deserts.
+Carnivores have access to plenty of water sources which they get from their prey, while herbivores get their water from desert plant life that has high water content.
+Plants use their long root systems to absorb water far below the surface.
+Fruits, seeds, and leaves from vegetation can also provide ample water for the many herbivorous mammals, reptiles, and amphibians found in North America’s deserts.

 Some desert animals, such as the bobcat, have adapted to living near urban towns with plenty of water sources.
 Bobcats can often be seen drinking from garden ponds, man-made lakes on golf courses, and even puddles formed on pathways or rural sidewalks.

 The desert bighorn sheep have adapted to living on the steep rocky mountainsides of North America’s deserts.
-At higher altitudes, the air holds more moisture, and more vegetation can be found.
-Bighorns are very agile creatures, which is how they can navigate the steep hillsides.
-The plants they eat provide most of their water requirements, but they can be seen drinking from puddle formations when rain occasionally does fall.
+At higher altitudes, the air holds more moisture, and vegetation can be found.
+Bighorns are very agile creatures and can navigate with ease.
+The plants they eat provide most of their water requirements, but they can be seen drinking from puddle formations when rain falls.

 Desert insects find water collection much easier than larger animals.
 They tend to do most of their water sourcing at dawn and dusk.
 As water condenses in the air, the water droplets land on the ground or plant leaves.
-Insects and some other invertebrates, such as earthworms, will collect these water droplets.
-As the temperature rises, the water droplets will eventually evaporate, so desert insects tend to be more active around dawn and dusk.
+Insects and some other invertebrates, such as earthworms, will collect this water.
+As the temperature rises, the water droplets will eventually evaporate, so desert insects are more active around dawn and dusk.

 There are three other things that animals need to survive.
 Find out what they are here